What is Automated Currency Trading

 What is Epsilon

-Epsilon measures the % change in the price of an option that is associated with 1% change in the implied volatility.
+Epsilon measures the % change in the price of an option that is associated with a 1% change in the implied volatility.

 What are Exotic Currencies

 Exotic Forex currencies are unpopular currencies suffering from limited liquidity.
-These currencies are traded against the US Dollar and are offered in expensive spreads.
-Exotic currencies include currencies from Asia, Middle-East, South America etc. such as the United Arab Emirates Dirham, the Mexican Peso, the Taiwanese Dollar, the Malay Ringgit and the Indonesian Rupiah.
+These currencies are traded against the US Dollar and are offered inexpensive spreads.
+Exotic currencies include currencies from Asia, Middle-East, South America, etc. such as the United Arab Emirates Dirham, the Mexican Peso, the Taiwanese Dollar, the Malay Ringgit and the Indonesian Rupiah.

 What is an Expert Advisor (EA)

-An Expert Advisor or EA or Forex Robot is a software code programmed specifically for a trading platform such is the MetaTrader Platform or JForex.
+An Expert Advisor or EA or Forex Robot is a software code programmed specifically for a trading platform such as the MetaTrader Platform or JForex.
 An Expert Advisor is able to execute trades automatically using specific algorithms after analyzing the real price action, identifying market opportunities and generating trading signals.

 What is a Fast Market

-Fast market means a financial market moving very rapidly.
+The fast market means a financial market moving very rapidly.
 This is usually happening after important news is released.